steidani/steidani.github.io/_pages/about.md

 ---

-Hi, my name is Julia Wagemann and I am a **geospatial data consultant, PhD candidate and community builder** on a mission to make open meteorological, climate and atmospheric data better accessible.
+Hi, my name is Julia Wagemann and I am a <font color='#2aa198'>geospatial data consultant, PhD candidate and community builder</font> on a mission to make open meteorological, climate and atmospheric data better accessible.
 My work is in the intersection between data users and data providers.
 I am a strong believer in the leverage of open-source geospatial software and in bringing different Earth Science communities together in oder to best exploit open geospatial data.

 - Geospatial data consultant
 ------